24-hour clock: History

 The modern 24-hour system is a late-19th century adaptation of the German midnight-starting system, and then prevailed in the world with the exception of some Anglophone countries.

 Striking clocks had to produce 300 strokes each day, which required a lot of rope, and wore out the mechanism quickly, so some localities switched to ringing sequences of 1 to 12 twice (156 strokes), or even 1 to 6 repeated four times (84 strokes).

-After missing a train while travelling in Ireland in 1876 because a printed schedule listed p.m. instead of a.m., Sir Sandford Fleming proposed a single 24-hour clock for the entire world, located at the centre of the Earth, not linked to any surface meridian — a predecessor to Coordinated Universal Time.
-He was an early proponent of using the 24-hour clock as part of a programme to reform timekeeping, which also included establishing time zones and a standard prime meridian.
-The Canadian Pacific Railway was among the first organizations to adopt the 24-hour clock, at midsummer 1886.

-At the International Meridian Conference in 1884, American lawyer and astronomer Lewis M. Rutherfurd proposed:

-This resolution was adopted by the conference.
+Sandford Fleming, the engineer-in-chief of the Canadian Intercolonial Railway, was an early proponent of using the 24-hour clock as part of a programme to reform timekeeping, which also included establishing time zones and a standard prime meridian.
+At the International Meridian Conference in 1884, the following resolution was adopted by the conference:

+The Canadian Pacific Railway was among the first organisations to adopt the 24-hour clock, at midsummer 1886.
 A report by a government committee in the United Kingdom noted Italy as the first country among those mentioned to adopt 24-hour time nationally, in 1893.
 Other European countries followed: France adopted it in 1912 (the French army in 1909), followed by Denmark (1916), and Greece (1917).
 By 1920, Spain, Portugal, Belgium, and Switzerland had switched, followed by Turkey (1925), and Germany (1927).
 By the early 1920s, many countries in Latin America had also adopted the 24-hour clock.
 Some of the railways in India had switched before the outbreak of the war.